ajahne/blog/_posts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 ---
 *As members my team grow into [tech leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}) and managers I have begun to reflect on one-on-one meetings in an effort to help guide new managers and to also self-assess and improve the meetings I have.*

-*In this two part series I will outline 10 Dos and Don'ts (five each) for one-on-one meetings based on my experience as an engineering manager and leader.*

 ---
 I have been conducting one-on-one meetings in various capacities and roles for over eight years.
 These meetings have evolved significantly over this time.
 I have made mistakes, learned, challenged myself, and grown tremendously as a manager and leader.

 During my first few years as a manager, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my one-on-one meetings.
+In this two part series I will outline 10 Dos and Don'ts (five each) for one-on-one meetings based on my experience as an engineering manager and leader.
 Part 1 covers five one-on-one dos, while [Part 2]({{ site.baseurl }}{% post_url 2018-10-08-one-on-one-meeting-dos-and-donts-part2 %}) will dive into the don'ts.

 Let's grow!
 ## Five one-on-one meetings Dos: